AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 ```

-Feel free to download/clone the repository at the linke or code along.
+Feel free to download/clone the repository at the link or code along.
 Once you have the higher level nlpApp directory and the app subdirectory, create config.py with your credentials.
-Since this is a toy example it will be somewhat acceptable but for production use a .env file instead or better yet, if on Azure, use Azure key vault or the equivalent on your prefered cloud.
+Since this is a toy example it will be somewhat acceptable but for production use a .env file instead or better yet, if on Azure, use Azure key vault or the equivalent on your preferred cloud.
 A good example on how to do this with dot-env is given by Miguel Grinberg at https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xv-a-better-application-structure.
 I repeat, do not put your credentials out in the open!

 ```python